What is this blog?

 We have fifteen more mintutes so I would like to to turn to your neighbor and discuss what you might be having trouble with in keeping your light flowing.

 Classtime is up.
 Wands away and your Homework is to write a paragraph on how this spell feels to you.
-Off you go now!
+Off you go now and I'll see you in January!

 History of Magic: First Year: Week 4: Monday